© Mark McNulty

-A children's menu and bottle warming facilities are available in the café on the ground floor.
+A children's menu and bottle warming facilities are available in the Waterfront café on the ground floor.

-- Our quarterly Family e-newsletter has details of our free family exhibitions, events and activities.
-You can subscribe on our register with us page.
+Our Family e-newsletter has details of our free family exhibitions, events and activities.
 A large print version is also available.

 When I was little is an activity for young children aged three to seven and grandparents (or older friends or relatives) to do together on a visit to the Museum of Liverpool.
 Borrow a backpack from the welcome desk when you arrive.
 Each backpack contains activities to help you explore the museum together and share your memories, plus an album for you to keep.